19hours/sg-statutes/Acts/Income Tax Act.md

 (b) a partner under a contract for service of the qualifying person if the qualifying person is a partnership;

+“PIC automation equipment” has the same meaning as in section 19A;

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 “qualifying person” means any company or firm (including a partnership) that —

-(a) carries on a trade or business in Singapore; and
+(a) carries on a trade, profession or business in Singapore; and

 (b) employs and makes contributions to the Central Provident Fund in respect of not less than 3 local employees based on the payroll for the last month (or such other month as the Comptroller may determine) of its basis period for the qualifying year of assessment in question.

+[22/2011 wef Y/A 2011 & Sub Ys/A]

 ### Penalties for false information, etc., under section 37I